oxipay/posdocs/docs/api/process_authorisation.md

 -----------|------|-------------
 status | Unicode string | Success/Failure/Error
 code | Unicode string | A code that maps to a <a href="/api_information/status_codes/">specific reason</a>
 message | Unicode string | A string explaining the status/code above.
-Example: For an Approval, what will be customer’s first direct debit date.
+Example: For an Approval, what will be buyer’s first direct debit date.
 For an Error: Bank declined – Insufficient Funds requestData | Key-Value pair | If echo was set to <code>true</code> on the request, will contain a flattened key-value pair array of all data sent over the wire signature | Hex string case-insensitive | Payload that is signed using HMAC-SHA256 using a device specific key